SALT LAKE CITY – By the time Mike Leach had finally finished ripping his team’s effort, he continued by ripping their effort.

 That’s why both units, in a bizarre, awkward postgame display, were made to sit on a tiny podium and answer questions.

-“It comes down to individual effort,” senior right tackle Wade Jacobson said.
+“It comes down to individual effort,” said senior right tackle Wade Jacobson.
 “Everybody needs to want to win, want to play, just worry about ourselves.
 I think we went out there and worried too much about other people’s jobs.”

 Then it was the defensive line’s turn.
 Dejectedly, a foursome of Logan Mayes, Xavier Cooper, Ioane Gauta and Travis Long tried to explain how Utes running back John White gashed them for 101 yards on 18 carries.
 How a freshman quarterback completed 17 of 21 passes against them.
 How they missed so many tackles one week after shutting down Stanford.

-“Part of it’s lack of effort and doing what you’re supposed to be doing,” said Long, who recorded his first career interception in between Utah TDs.
+“Part of it’s lack of effort and doing what you’re supposed to be doing,” said Long, who recorded his first career interception in between Utah touchdowns.
 “Those two things combined.”

-Long is the best player in another senior class that will finish its career without a bowl appearance.
+Long is the best player in another senior class that will finish their careers without a bowl appearance.